gregmajor/gregmajor.github.io/_posts/2015-04-01-copying-messages-from-rabbitmq-to-ravendb-with-python.markdown

     3. Check for an error and stop if something went wrong

 In about 30 lines of code (and it could be made shorter), I got the job done.
 Granted, it's not something everyone is likely to encounter, but it does demonstrate the power and usefulness of REST API's and a language like Python.

+### UPDATE 2015-04-02

+The above code works, but if you want a better version check out [RabbitToRaven](https://github.com/gregmajor/RabbitToRaven) which is a bit nicer implementation.